 Château d’Aigle Castle in Valais

 Visiting Château d’Aigle is very pleasant both to see the castle as well as to enjoy the views from the windows, arrow slits, sentries’ wall walk, and several towers.
 The castle is home to the Vine and Wine Museum (Musée de la vigne et du vin), which combines historic objects with modern, interactive displays.

 Aigle Castle and museum are open from April to October.
 The exterior of the castle can be enjoyed year round but the vineyards are their most beautiful late October to early November.
 Several hiking and cycling routes pass directly by the chateau.

 See also Visit Chateau d Aigle with Wine Museum for more on the castle and transportation information.
 Aigle is within easy reach of the Lac Léman region both by car and public transportation.

 Photos of Château d’Aigle Castle in the Swiss Rhone Valley

 The Lake Geneva region and the Rhone Valley generally enjoy long autumns.
-The photos below were taken the last Sunday of October when afternoon temperatures were still well over 15°C.
+See photos at Flickr that were taken on the last Sunday of October several years ago when afternoon temperatures were still well over 15°C.